Home Selling Guide

 If you receive multiple offers, your KW agent can advise you on one of these options:

 • Accept the best offer.
 If one offer stands out above the rest, you can accept that one right away.
-But be careful not to be swayed by a high offer if the financing seems uncertain or if the buyer hasn’t explained a plan for a possible low appraisal.
+But be careful not to be swayed by a high offer if the financing seems uncertain.

 • Counter all the offers to get a better price and terms.
 You can ask all potential buyers to give you their best offer by a certain deadline.